ColoredCow/portal/docs/installation.md

    ```

-4. Copy and paste `.env.example` file as `.env` file there itself
+5. Make a copy of the `.env.example` file in the same directory and save it as `.env`:
      ```sh
     cp .env.example .env
     ```

-5. Run the following command to add a key:
+6. Run the following command to add the Laravel application key:
    ```sh
    php artisan key:generate
    ```

-6. Add the following settings in `.env` file:
+7. Add the following settings in `.env` file:
     1. Laravel app configurations
     ```sh
     APP_NAME="ColoredCow Portal"